Shahidarain777/react-native-flip-page/README.md

 ## Install

-Installation is pretty straight-forward, as you just have to `npm install` this package:
+Installation is pretty straight-forward, as you just have to `npm install` or `npm add` this package:

 ```
 yarn add git+https://github.com/Shahidarain777/react-native-flip-page.git